 - By 2010 my attentions turned to making the most of my own photo archive, collected over four decades.
 My first digital image disc, "Twin Ports Time Machine Vol. 1" included 100 fully restored black & white photographs from the 1960s.
 The second release—"The Northern Pacific Railway's Lake Superior Division"— features 150+ images (a few do remain available).
 My third and most recent release, "Zenith City and Beyond", is available now for a small donation, and is essentially a hard copy digital disc of my 2016 Flickr images.

-- So when Tony Dierckins at Zenith City Online (ZenithCity.com) invited me to begin writing stories for his website, how could I refuse?
-18 stories out there now, with more coming.
+- When Tony Dierckins at Zenith City Online (ZenithCity.com) invited me to begin writing stories for his website, how could I refuse?
+18 stories were published, with a book in the works too.